Keegs4213/PersonalWebsite/README.md

 The website is deployed with Vercel.
 Any merges to the main branch will automatically deploy to production through Vercel's GitHub integration.

-## Contributing

-As this is a personal project, contributions are not currently open.
-However, feel free to fork the repository and explore the project on your own!

-## License

-This project is open-source and available under the [MIT License](LICENSE).

-## Contact

-For any inquiries or further discussion, reach me through [LinkedIn](https://linkedin.com/in/keegan-greig) or via the [contact form](https://keegan-greig.vercel.app/contact) on my website.